Azure/azure-linux-extensions/AzureMonitorAgent/README.md

 # AzureMonitorLinuxAgent Extension
 Allow the owner of the Azure Virtual Machines to install the Azure Monitor Linux Agent

-# The Latest Version is 1.6.2
-The extension is currently in Public Preview and is accessible to all public cloud regions in Azure.

 You can read the User Guide below.
 * [Learn more: Azure Virtual Machine Extensions](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-extensions-features/)

 Azure Monitor Linux Agent Extension can:
-* Install the agent and pull configs from MCS
+* Install the agent and pull configs

 # User Guide